Suicidology: Definitions

-Short history

-Most suicidologists think about the history of suicide in terms of the history of public opinion on suicide, which has been heavily influenced by cultural, legal and religious norms.
+History

+While suicidology as a field is relatively young, cultural, legal, and religious perspectives influencing suicidal behavior have always existed.
 Ancient Greece held divided views on suicide: tolerated and even lauded when committed by patricians (generals and philosophers) but condemned if committed by plebeians (common people) or slaves.
 Roman society viewed suicide neutrally or positively, valuing life less highly.
 During early Christianity, excessive martyrdom and a penchant toward suicide frightened church elders sufficiently for them to introduce a serious deterrent.
 Suicide was thought of as a crime because it precluded possibility of repentance, and it violated the sixth commandment which is Thou shall not kill.
 During this time, St. Thomas Aquinas emphasized that suicide was a mortal sin because it disrupted God's power over man's life and death.
 This belief took hold and for hundreds of years thereafter played an important part in the Western view of suicide.

+In the west, academic study of suicide is thought to have begun during the Enlightenment, as a subject of early sociology.
+André-Michel Guerry and Adolphe Quetelet considered suicide in their statistical analysis of crime and other social phenomena, and Harriet Martineau, citing their work, used such statistics to demonstrate a relationship between suicide rates and social well-being.
+Emile Durkheim's Le Suicide, considered a seminal work of sociology, analyzed demographic differences in suicide rates, finding a higher rate in Protestants than Catholics and a higher rate for men than for women.

 Over the last 200 years, the main focus of interventions to prevent suicide has moved from appeals to religious beliefs, which may hold less weight in the modern day, to efforts at understanding and preventing the psychological and social influences that lead to suicide.

-Parts of study

-There are many points of study within suicidology.
-Suicidology studies not only death by suicide but also suicidal ideation, self harm, parasuicide and self-destructive behaviors and attitudes.

-Suicidal ideation is when someone is having thoughts or showing gestures of suicide.
-This may be passive or active, depending on how much agency they involve.
-For example, saying that "life is not worth living any more" would be passively suicidal, while saying "I'm going to kill myself by jumping off a bridge" would be actively suicidal.

-Self harm is when someone causes deliberate harm to themself.
-An example of this would be if someone were to take an overdose of medicine and live.
-Parasuicide is considered to a form of self harm involving suicidal behavior, but without the intention to die.

-Self-destructive behaviors are anything that cause harm to oneself.
-This can be intentional or unintentional.
-Some examples are alcoholism, risky sports, some sexual disorders, and eating disorders.
-By way of a suicide note the person who is going to commit suicide has the last word.
-It is also a way for the person to explain, bring closure (or not), to give guilt, to dictate wishes, to control, to forgive or to blame.
-Here is a list of the parts that might go into a suicide note.